icewolfz/jiMUD/docs/scripting.md

 # Scripting

 jiMUD allows you to use javascript for macros, trigger, aliases, buttons, or context items.
-This allows for powerful and more advanced featuers over the basic #functions and just sending text.
+This allows for powerful and more advanced features over the basic #functions and just sending text.

 To use scripting you just have to select script as the type from the type dropdown in the item editor.

-# Predefined varibles:
+## Predefined variables

 - `$selected` - selected text
 - `$selectedword` - word under mouse when right clicked
 - `$selectedline` - line under mouse when right clicked